Teenlife

 Also, make sure to pick at least one financial safety school in case you end up on the short end of the merit aid chase.

 Rising seniors, Enjoy this well-earned respite from hard work.
 Relish the opportunity to enjoy a late breakfast while spending a day at the beach.
-That being said, if you can find an hour here and there to work on the above activities, you will thank yourself in just a few short months.
+But take an hour here and there to work on your college application — if you do, you'll thank yourself in just a few short months.

 Sign up for Free Tips and Guides direct to Your Inbox